Information cartography in association rule mining: Results and discussion

-The purpose of our experimental work was to show that the huge amount of data obtained by algorithms for ARM can be automatically extracted in the form of structured knowledge called information cartography in ARM and visualized by metro maps of ARM information.
+The purpose of our experimental work was to show that the huge amount of data obtained by algorithms for ARM can be extracted automatically in the form of structured knowledge called information cartography in ARM and visualized by metro maps of ARM information.
 These maps can help users understand information in many knowledge domains.
 In line with this, we applied our proposed method to five different datasets that accompany data from various domains, e.g. biology, chemistry, and sports.

-In summary, using metro maps have several advantages for users, including the ability to~\cite{shahaf2015metro}: \begin{itemize} \item extract the most important association rules from a huge amount of data, \item find the more salient pieces of information by automated extracting information and to direct attention of users to it, \item promote the new visualization method for summarizing and presenting complex sets of interrelation concepts, \item derive the story that metro maps narrate. \end{itemize}
+In summary, using metro maps has several advantages for users.
+In line with this, the experimental study includes the following research questions: \begin{RQ} \item extract the most important association rules from a huge amount of data, \item find the more $<$feature,attribute$>$ pairs by automated extracting of information and to direct the attention of users to them, \item apply the proposed visualization method to new application domain, \item derive the story that metro maps narrate. \end{RQ}

 The information cartography in ARM is a very complex task that comprises of five tasks as discussed in Section~\ref{sec:method}.
 Therefore, the results of each phase (except association rule simplification) are illustrated in detail in the remainder of the paper.
-For each metro map, the derived story is also narrated to the user.
+Especially, we focus on exposing the characteristics of the algorithm for constructing metro maps.